REALTY

 4. The deadline to accept the offer or make a counteroffer (usually 1 to 2 weeks).

 It is now up to you to decide the amount you are willing to pay to acquire the property.
-Other people have likely visited the property you want to buy, and the seller has probably shown it to each interested party individually.
-Except in exceptional cases, you do not know how many offers have been made or at what price.
+Other people have likely toured the home, and the seller has probably shown it to each interested party individually.
+Except in exceptional cases, you can’t know how many offers have been made or at what price.

-To maximize your chances of securing the sale, you can match the asking price set by the seller.
-Negotiating the sale price of a property is common in real estate (especially for older properties), but it is inherently a riskier strategy.
-Therefore, you need to have one or more valid reasons to negotiate the sale price.
-With Maison Kyka, our advisors support you at every step of the negotiation process.
+To maximise your chances of securing the sale, you can match the asking price set by the seller.
+Of course, negotiating the sale price of a property is common in real estate (especially for older properties), but it is inherently a riskier strategy.
+This means you need to have valid reasons to negotiate the sale price.
+When you partner with Maison Kyka, our advisors support you at every step of the negotiation process.

-To convince the seller of your interest, it is helpful to supplement your purchase offer with:
+To convince the seller of your interest, it can be helpful to supplement your purchase offer with:

 • A letter explaining why you are genuinely interested in the property,